MicrosoftDocs/azure-docs-powershell/includes/migrate-to-az-banner.md

 ---
 ms.topic: include
 ms.custom: devx-track-azurepowershell
-ms.date: 02/29/2024
+ms.date: 03/18/2024
 ---

 > [!WARNING]
-> The AzureRM PowerShell module has been officially deprecated as of 29 February 2024.
+> The AzureRM PowerShell module has been officially deprecated as of February 29, 2024.
 Users are
 > advised to migrate from AzureRM to the Az PowerShell module to ensure continued support and
 > updates.
 >
-> Although the AzureRM module may still function, it will no longer be maintained, receive updates,
+> Although the AzureRM module may still function, it's no longer maintained or supported, placing
-> or support, placing any continued use at the user's discretion and risk.
+> any continued use at the user's discretion and risk.
 Please refer to our
 > [migration resources](https://aka.ms/azpsmigrate) for guidance on transitioning to the Az module.